 In February 1993, the Board of Directors established a Compensation Committee.
 The Compensation Committee reviews compensation practices, determines and approves compensation of our chief executive officer and all other executive officers, and administers our equity compensation and incentive plans.
 The Compensation Committee operates pursuant to a charter which has been approved and adopted by the Board of Directors and is reviewed and reassessed annually by the committee.
 A copy of the Compensation Committee charter is available on Alexion's website at -- http://files.shareholder.com/downloads/ALXN/1465242430x0x310915/74b62adc-4390-4f7b-b5c2-a2edd2fc46f4/comp_comm_charter.pdf.
-Mr. Keller, Dr. Madri, Mr. Parven and Ms. Veneman are the current members of the Compensation Committee is an "independent director" as that term is defined under the NASDAQ Stock Market Listing Standards and the SEC rules and regulations.
+Mr. Keller, Dr. Madri, Mr. Parven and Ms. Veneman are the current members of the Compensation Committee.
+Mr. Parven serves as chairman.
+The Board of Directors has determined that each member of the Compensation Committee is an "independent director" as that term is defined under the NASDAQ Stock Market Listing Standards and the SEC rules and regulations.
 During the year ended December 31, 2011, the Compensation Committee held 5 meetings.